Opendigitalradio/docker-dabmod/README.md

     ```
     TZ=your_time_zone (ex: Europe/Zurich)
     ```
-1. Declare your mux configuration file:
+1. Declare your modulator configuration file:
     ```
     # case-1: you have a config file
     MOD_CONFIG=full_path_to_your_dabmux_configuration_file